BigCiba/Dota2-API-Vuepress/docs/dota2-lua-api/CDOTABaseGameMode/README.md

 Function|Description|Client
 --|--|:--:
+[void AddItemToCustomShop(pszItemName, pszShopName, pszCategory)](AddItemToCustomShop)|( pszItem, pszShop, pszCategory ) Add an item to purchase at a custom shop.|❌
 [int AddRealTimeCombatAnalyzerQuery(hQueryTable, hPlayer, pszQueryName)](AddRealTimeCombatAnalyzerQuery)|Begin tracking a sequence of events using the real time combat analyzer.|❌
+[handle AllocateFowBlockerRegion(flMinX, flMinY, flMaxX, flMaxY, flGridSize)](AllocateFowBlockerRegion)|Allocates an entity which can be used by custom games to control FoW occlusion volumes|❌
 [bool AreWeatherEffectsDisabled()](AreWeatherEffectsDisabled)|Get if weather effects are disabled on the client.|❌ [void ClearBountyRunePickupFilter()](ClearBountyRunePickupFilter)|Clear the script filter that controls bounty rune pickup behavior.|❌
 [void ClearDamageFilter()](ClearDamageFilter)|Clear the script filter that controls how a unit takes damage.|❌